LLP Group Governance

 Principle 4: Opportunity and Risk - a board should promote the long-term sustainable success of the company by identifying opportunities to create and preserve value, and establishing oversight for the identification and mitigation of risks.

-The Executive meets monthly and via its composition is alert to the risks, as well as future opportunities, that face the Group, and these come up to the Board for discussion where necessary.
+The Executive meets monthly and via its composition is alert to the risks, as well as future opportunities that face the Group, and these come up to the Board for discussion where necessary.
 As per the Group’s Purpose, sustainable value is a key driver in decisions made.

 To support the identification of opportunities to create and preserve value, there is a focus on innovation and finding new or alternative ways to continue to service our clients’ needs proactively and effectively.
 More on our approach to innovation, including some recent examples and award-winning developments, can be found here.

-Having established clear channels for the identification of risks, an in-depth Group risk register is maintained in PG&R, which has RAG-rated risks across a number of categories and sets out the status of any mitigation.
+Having established clear channels for the identification of risks, a Group risk register is maintained in OGC which sets out the principal risks facing the Group and other areas of focus.
 This register is continually reviewed and updated.

-An internal control framework is overseen by the Audit Committee and managed by a combination of PG&R, Finance and IT.
+An internal control framework is overseen by the Audit Committee and managed by a combination of OGC, Finance and IT.
 Independent assurance is gained from a combination of testing by our external auditors, external assessments (for example, Cyber Essentials+ and ISO9001 and 27001 Standards) and client audits.

 The Group rewards and recognises, at an individual and team level, those outcomes and behaviours which support the achievement of the Group’s Purpose and Vision and the delivery of our strategic objectives.